- Institute of Asset Management (IAM) Certificate

 About Rock Harbor

-Mary Blake, owner of Rock Harbor Consulting, brings 26 years of experience in communications, change management, and organizational process improvement in the Federal and DoD space, with specializations in asset management and federal real property.
+Mary Blake, owner of Rock Harbor Consulting, brings 26 years of experience in communications, change management, and organizational process improvement in the Federal and DoD space, with subject matter expertise in asset management and federal real property.

-Rock Harbor implements a top-down/bottom-up approach to project and process improvement.
-For long-term success, change must be directed and supported from the top, but the details to implement change must be gathered from staff actually performing the work.
+Rock Harbor implements a top-down/bottom-up approach to process improvement and project initiatives.
+For long-term success, change must be directed and supported from the top, but the nitty-gritty details to implement change must be gathered from staff who actually perform the work.

-Rock Harbor facilitates conversation and gathers information from executive level to boots-on-the-ground level—and all the levels in between.
-This ensures your organization achieves its goals with improvements that are desirable and executable at all levels.
+Rock Harbor facilitates conversation and gathers information from all levels of your organization: from executive staff to boots-on-the-ground staff--and all the levels in between.
+This ensures your organization achieves its goals with improvements that are desirable and executable by everyone.

 We “multiply value through excellence” by providing your staff with the policies, procedures, tools, training, and communications they need to make your project a success.
 When Rock Harbor completes a contract, we leave behind the resources your people need to continuously improve and strengthen your organization.

-Owner Mary Blake has helped the U.S. Coast Guard, Amtrak, and other entities develop asset management policies, implementation strategies, strategic plans, mission-support business models, and assessment processes.
+Mary has helped the U.S. Coast Guard, U.S. Navy, U.S. Army Corps of Engineers, Amtrak, and other entities develop asset management policies, implementation strategies, strategic plans, mission-support business models, and assessment processes.

-Mary has worked with the U.S. Coast Guard to develop their real property policy, along with documenting all the varied and complex processes surrounding real property acquisition, management, sustainment, and disposal.
+Mary worked with the U.S. Coast Guard to develop their real property policy, which included documenting all the varied and complex processes surrounding the acquisition, management, sustainment, and disposal of federal real property.

 - Communications consulting